MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

 This script should run on schedule, depending on partitions granularity.
 Scheduling can be done by adding a dedicated entry to `crontab <https://help.ubuntu.com/community/CronHowto>`_.

 It's strongly recommended also to add old partitions cleanup script to cron :ref:`clean-partitions-cli`.
 Scheduling setup is same is for creating of partitions.

 Analytic views
 ---------------

 Along with migrations few analytics views are created.
-These are managed by :ref:`refres-analytic-views-cli`, and should be executed by schedule.
+These are managed by :ref:`refress-analytic-views-cli`, and should be executed by schedule.

 Requirements